opengds/OpenGDS/README.md

 This is the package that installs the UML Editor.

+This package has a dependency to the OpenGDS Tooling Package

 ### OpenGDS Utils

 This is the package that installs the Util vi's that can be used in your program.
 This is a separate package to you don't need to install the whole opengds to install the vi dependencies.